 A mini-split is a smart idea for these rooms since it doesn’t require ductwork.
 This combined heating and cooling system has two parts: an outdoor condenser and an indoor wall-mounted evaporator.
 It’s typically referred to as a mini-split heat pump since it transfers heating and cooling, rather than making it.
 As a result, mini-splits are highly energy-efficient, with the majority reaching ENERGY STAR® certification.

 Choosing the right model for your residence may feel like a large task, but our heating and cooling experts at North Mechanical Heating and Cooling can help.
 We’ll begin with a no-obligation consultation to discuss your needs before providing you with a free estimate.
 We’ll also go over any special offers, rebates and financing you might qualify for.

-Here’s about how much you can plan to pay when you’re installing a ductless mini-split.
+Here’s about how much you can plan to be responsible for when you’re buying a ductless mini-split.

-Estimated Cost for Mini-Split Installation
+Average Cost for Mini-Split Installation

 One of the most frequently installed sizes is a 12,000 BTU mini-split.
-This will heat and cool about 450–550 square feet, or roughly the size of a studio apartment.
+This will heat and cool an estimated 450–550 square feet, or roughly the size of a studio apartment.

-- Installing a concrete area for the outdoor condenser, $75–$300.
+- Installing a concrete pad for the outdoor condenser, $75–$300.